itsluketwist/llms-love-python/README.md

 [TogetherAI](https://api.together.xyz/).
 The correct API will automatically be used depending on the selected models.

-They're not all required, but each API you'd like to use will need it's own access key stored as an environment variable.
+They're not all required, but each API you'd like to use will need it's own API key stored as an environment variable.

 ```shell
 export OPENAI_API_KEY=...